-15 things you’re probably cleaning incorrectly
+14 of the biggest cleaning mistakes you’re making at home

 - There are plenty of household items that you may be cleaning wrong.

-- Phone screens, stainless-steel appliances, and cars should be cleaned with microfiber towels.
+- Stainless-steel appliances and cars should be cleaned with microfiber towels.

 - Flatware should go in the dishwasher all mixed up, dirty glassware shouldn’t be pre-washed, and wooden cutting boards and cast-iron skillets should always be washed by hand.